 Displayed here is an advert for Van Rossums tobacco, with a punished man at the “Kaak”.
 Mostly the perpetrator was attached to this torture instrument for 3 hours, not longer.
 Passersby were allowed to throw rotten eggs or tomatoes at the villain, but in this picture a friendly inhabitant makes the crook enjoy his pipe!

 At the end of the 16th century brothels were abolished in Amsterdam.
-Nevertheless prostitution rose in size.
+Nevertheless prostitution increased.

-In 1681 a booklet was published called: Le Putanisme d’Amsterdam, that described a new thing, the Play or Music House, that rose as a new form of brothel.
-“The building shows no window whatsoever and is only indicated by the lantern at the outside.
+In 1668 the city of Amsterdam decided to install street lighting.
+By 1670 there were already 1800 lampposts in the city that ran on oil lighting.
+The purpose of the new lighting was the increase the safety in the city.
+An unexpected side effect was that it led to a boom in nightlife and with it prostitution.
+The Growth of so called playhouses coincided with the introduction of street lanterns.
+In 1681 a booklet was published called: Le Putanisme d’Amsterdam, that described the Playhouse or Music House, that had arrived as a new form of brothel.
+“The building shows no windows whatsoever and is only indicated by the lantern at the outside.
 A hall leads to a large room, where a man plays the spinet [old piano giving a tinkling sound] and where a lot of people are together.
 High on the ceiling of this room hangs an enormous copper chandelier, like one sees in churches.
 Also a man plays a violin.
 Young women wait until they are invited by a man to have a drink and sit together.
 They are wonderfully dressed and their hair is beautifully done.
 A chansonnier sings all kinds of songs and the women perform solo dances, of which the Kurat is the most popular.

 Fun fact: Nowadays, Hotel Krasnapolsky on the Warmoes Street is situated in the building where play house The Arrow used to be.
 A Play house was a luxurious brothel, where one danced and drank beer and wine.
 There was music, too.